Minnesota Car Accident Settlement Process and Timeline

 How Long Do I Have to File a Car Accident Lawsuit in Minnesota?

 You have two years to file a lawsuit for personal injury and six years for property damage.
 Be aware that different types of claim have different deadline.
 Once the deadline passes, courts will deny to hear your case and you won't be able to recover any money damages.

 Most car accident cases are settled through an insurance company or during settlement negotiations with the other party.
 Even if it doesn't go to a court hearing, a car accident claim can easily become complicated.
-Contacting an experienced personal injury lawyer early on in your settlement process can help you to resolve the issue faster and smoother.
-Consider getting a free claim evaluation from an attorney in your area today to protect your rights.
+That's why it's a good idea to speak with a local car accident attorney about your situation.
+Contacting an experienced lawyer early on in your settlement process can help you to resolve the issue faster and smoother.

 Contact a qualified attorney.